 Nivoda continues to innovate and embrace new initiatives to ensure ethical practices of the diamond supply chain remain at the heart of its operations.

-Diamond Timelapse is a mine-to-market tracking initiative where you can find the full tracking history of diamonds like the Pear 2.22ct G VVS2 diamond in the video.
+Diamond Timelapse is a mine-to-market tracking initiative where you can find the full tracking history of diamonds including mine of origin, rough sorting, rough planning, laser cutting, polishing, quality control and certification.

 An initiative of Dominion Diamond Mines, all mines that are part of the Canadamark program must meet Canada’s stringent environmental regulations, and many go above and beyond.

 All Canadamark diamonds are tracked through an independent, audited process at every stage from the mine of origin to the polished stone.

 Every Canadamark diamond comes with the reassurance that it is responsibly & traceably mined in Canada, untreated and meets specific quality standards.

 Lab grown diamonds are created by a technological process that takes place in a laboratory, in contrast to natural diamonds that are created through a geological process that takes place deep within the earth.
 Diamonds produced in a laboratory can be cut into gemstones suitable for the jewelry market.
 Just like natural diamonds, most lab grown diamonds are cut and polished in India.
 Two methods are used to produce lab grown diamonds.